cartermp/DotnetConfDemo2016/README.md

 This is the demo I was using in the F# talk.

-It extends the [ASP.NET Music Store](https://github.com/aspnet/musicstore) application to include a project which sends album details to a Cassandra cluster.
+It extends the [ASP.NET Music Store](https://github.com/aspnet/musicstore) application to include a project which sends album details to a Cassandra cluster using F#!
+The F# project which does this is under `src/MusicStore.Cassandra`.

 I've modified the music store project to be fixed to .NET Core RC2 packages.